giglio91/Namegen/README.md

 namegen.exe [--help|-h]
 ```
 Available flags are:
-- alphabetmode: Enable strings/names generation using whole alphabet (Default: false).
+- **alphabetmode**: Enable strings/names generation using whole alphabet (Default: false).
-- length: Integer number that defines strings/names characters length (Default: 6).
+- **length**: Integer number that defines strings/names characters length (Default: 6).
-- number: Integer number indicating the number of strings/names to be generated (Default: 10, 0 for all the possible combinations).
+- **number**: Integer number indicating the number of strings/names to be generated (Default: 10, 0 for all the possible combinations).
-- random: Enable random strings/names generation (Default: true).
+- **random**: Enable random strings/names generation (Default: true).
 Ignored if -number=0.
-- vowelsPos: Comma-separated list of integer numbers that define the vowel positions in strings/names (Example: -vowelPos=2,4,6).
+- **vowelsPos**: Comma-separated list of integer numbers that define the vowel positions in strings/names (Example: -vowelPos=2,4,6).

 ## Example
 Generate 50 non-random (hence sequential-generated) strings/names with lenght of 5 chars.
 Second and fourth chars must be vowels, the others are consonants (since Alphabet Mode is false).